SnickerdoodleLabs/Testbed-React/README.md

 }
 ```

 **Note**: You do not need to specifiy your own API keys.
 Snickerdoodle's `web-integration` analytics package comes with default API keys.
+The default keys may be rate limited, however, and this may affect your performance.
+Snickerdoodle recommends all integrators acquire their own keys before deploying to production.

 ## 3. Import and Initialize Snickerdoodle Analytics